Fantasy Football Player Notes

 TE - (at SF)

-Second-round rookie Elijah Arroyo will be given every chance to replace perennial underachiever Noah Fant as Seattle's top tight end.
+Second-round rookie Elijah Arroyo has been given a chance to replace perennial underachiever Noah Fant as Seattle's top tight end.
 One of the more athletic members of this year's talented rookie TE class, Arroyo had 595 receiving yards and seven TD catches in his final college season at the University of Miami-Fla., then stood out in Senior Bowl practices.
-A major rookie-year impact seems unlikely, but Arroyo is certainly worth monitoring.

 |